Sunday, Dec. 8, 2013

 The second semester of this two-part course covers the collection of accounting data to prepare financial reports for management use in planning and controlling.
 Prerequisite: MBE 203.
 Offered each spring.

 A study of the tax environment and the codes, regulations, and court decisions as they relate to income tax problems of individuals, including tax preparation and tax research.
 Prerequisite: sophomore status or above.
-Offered each fall of even-numbered years.
+Offered each fall.

 A study of the art and science of management in relation to the functions of planning, organizing, directing, and controlling.
 Students learn through both in-class and out-of-class group experiences, with substantial writing about such experiences.
 Prerequisites: ENG 105 with a grade of C or higher, MBE 201 and 203, and junior status.
 Offered each semester.